STRATEGIES FOR NAVIGATING TURBULENT MARKETS

 CAN'T STOMACH THE VOLATILITY?

-If market volatility leaves you wanting to press the eject button, consider ETFs designed to smooth the highs and lows so you can stay invested for the long run. iShares Min Vol ETFs seek to have a balanced portfolio of stocks with historically lower volatility than the broader equity market.
+If market volatility leaves you wanting to press the eject button, consider ETFs designed to protect on the downside so you can stay invested for the long run.

 TRANSFORM INFLATION HEADWINDS TO INVESTMENT TAILWINDS